TheVoxSiren/voxsiren.net/README.md

 - [x] Keep README up-to-date automatically
 - [x] Have an issue with all security issues
 - [ ] Move domain from OVH to Cloudflare
+- [ ] Be able to improve security headers